happychocolatecake/apple_catcher_pikachu/README.md

 # apple_catcher_pikachu

-this game is made up of a lot of different scripts in order to create a game where apples fall from the sky, and pikachu has three lives in order to catch as many apples as he can.
+this game is made up of a lot of different scripts in order to create a game where apples fall from the sky, and pikachu has three lives to catch as many apples as he can.
+If he lets a single apple touch the floor without him touching it he loses a life.
 Once three lives are gone the game is over and the player has the option to start the game again.
-This is possible through the use of unity's onhit events with button elements to control the screens. (alongside the gameController.cs script to actually handle restarting the values)
+This is possible through the use of unity's onhit events with button elements to control the screens. (alongside the gameController.cs script to actually handle restarting the values).
+Pikachu can be moved left to right with the use of the cursor.

 pikachuController.cs:
 This script handles the pikachu movement, using Input.mousePosition and transform.position to make the pikachu follow the cursor, keeping its y and z values the same and constraining it to keep the pikachu moving along the x-axis within the correct bounds.